 Layout Pages, Content Pages, Partials and Sections

 Scripts and Templates use the same basic syntax to describe Layout, Sections and Partials using specific tags that can be embedded into a script or template.
+But there are differences in how Scripts and Templates are executed:

 The markup syntax for various page directives are finicky and have to be specified with exact syntax, double quote characters and spacing.